 Ali WB's Option.
 Ali WB has been granted an option to increase its ownership in our company up to 30% on a fully diluted basis (including Class A ordinary shares issued by us in this offering but excluding Class A ordinary shares to be redeemed by our company using the proceeds from exercise of the option by Alibaba) and determined under the treasury method.
 The purchase price will be the lower of (i) 15% less than the public offering price in this offering, and (ii) a price per ordinary share that implies an equity valuation (exclusive of the purchase price to be paid by Ali WB for these ordinary shares) of \$5.5 billion of our company on a fully diluted basis (as determined pursuant to the treasury method in accordance with US GAAP).
 On March 14, 2014, Ali WB gave us a notice to fully exercise the option upon the completion of this offering.
 The settlement date of the option exercise will be contemporaneous with the completion of this offering.
-The number of ordinary shares to be purchased by Ali WB pursuant to this option is 30,239,961, being the difference between 30% of our ordinary shares on a fully diluted basis on the date of settlement, including Class A ordinary shares sold in this offering but excluding Class A ordinary shares to be redeemed by our company using the proceeds from exercise of the option by Alibaba, and determined under the treasury method, and the 34,892,308 Class A ordinary shares it will hold immediately prior to the completion of this offering.
-Of the total number of ordinary shares to be purchased by Ali WB pursuant to this option, 80% will be acquired from SINA, 10% will be acquired from us by Ali WB as part of this offering and 10% will be acquired from us by Ali WB through a concurrent private placement.
-We intend to use the proceeds from the issuance of ordinary shares to Ali WB in the concurrent private placement upon its option exercise to repurchase certain shares and vested options held by individuals who provided services to us at Alibaba's option exercise price.
+The number of ordinary shares to be purchased by Ali WB pursuant to this option is , being the difference between 30% of our ordinary shares on a fully diluted basis on the date of settlement, including Class A ordinary shares sold in this offering but excluding Class A ordinary shares to be redeemed by our company using the proceeds from exercise of the option by Alibaba, and determined under the treasury method, and the 34,892,308 Class A ordinary shares it will hold immediately prior to the completion of this offering.
+Of the total number of ordinary shares to be purchased by Ali WB pursuant to this option, 80% will be acquired from SINA and 20% will be issued by us.
+We intend to use the proceeds from the issuance of ordinary shares to Ali WB upon its option exercise to repurchase certain shares and vested options held by individuals who provided services to us at Alibaba's option exercise price.